 Risk of Inheritance Loss

-If the loan amount outweighs the home’s value, then your heirs may lose whatever equity they may have counted on inheriting.
+If the loan amount exceeds the home’s value, your heirs may lose whatever equity they had counted on inheriting.

 Who Might Benefit from a Reverse Mortgage?